ege915/cse15l-lab-reports/LabReport3.md

 For each of those options, give 2 examples of using it on files and directories from ./technical.
 Show each example as a code block that shows the command and its output, and write a sentence or two about what it’s doing and why it’s useful.
 That makes 8 total examples, all focused on a single command.
 There should be two examples each for four different command-line options.
-Many commands like these have pretty sophisticated behavior possible – it can take years to be exposed to and learn all of the possible tricks and inner workings.

-Along with each option/mode you show, cite your source for how you found out about it as a URL or a description of where you found it.